 The following map is a representation of generally the best time to plant fall bulbs for spring blooms in your area.

-- Bulbs like sunny gardens – you’ll get the most vibrant and largest blooms in full sun.
+Bulbs like sunny gardens – you’ll get the most vibrant and largest blooms in full sun.
 Remember though, when fall-planted bulbs bloom, many trees are not putting on leaves yet.
 Your flower bulbs may grow really well under that birch or aspen that casts shade in summer.

 Planting clusters of color, rather than single bulbs and/or single rows, is recommended by professionals.
 It gives your garden that full, abundant burst of color.

 Bulbs prefer to be planted with the pointed side up.
 But if you do it wrong most will figure it out anyway.
 We told you it was easy!

 You are only limited by your own imagination, so have fun, and send us pictures of your spring blooms.